Real Estate Investment Returns Compared To Stocks… The Correct Way

-- Learn why WSJ’s analysis of real estate investment is flawed.
+- Learn why WSJ's analysis of real estate investment returns is fatally flawed.

-- Discover the simple equation you can use to determine if a real estate investment is decent.
+- Discover the simple equation you can use to determine if a real estate investment makes sense.

 - Reveals all the factors you need to take into account when evaluating a real estate investment.

 Brett Arends of the Wall Street Journal published an article claiming housing has been a lousy investment – all the way back to 1981.

 This article has been picked up by many media outlets, but unfortunately, it's completely and totally wrong.

 Yes, believe it or not, even the venerable Wall Street Journal makes blatant mistakes by misusing statistics and applying false premises to data to derive completely incorrect conclusions.

 The basic premise of the article is that housing has been a lousy investment since 1981 because the Case-Shiller index shows 4.1% growth in real estate prices, compared with consumer prices rising by 3%, leaving a paltry net return of 1.15%.